-I love sharing the stories I see around me every day – of life, family, of the heart and of the spirit.
-I’ve written for Guideposts and Angels on Earth magazines, participated in speaking engagements across the U.S and France, and enjoy working with humanitarian efforts.
-I also like to spend time running, swimming and reading, all of which can be done on a beach somewhere!
+Hello!
+I love to share the stories of life and hope I see around me every day.
+I have published works for Guideposts and Angels on Earth magazines, inspirational blog writer for LifeandHeartMatters.com, previous technology speaker in the US and Europe, and web developer for BigDreamMinistries.org.
+I also like to spend my time running, swimming and reading, all of which can be done on a beach somewhere!

 We each have our own unique story to tell and a beautiful world to explore.
 I hope you’ll take some time out to enjoy God’s creation and to see the connection we have with God.
 God is in the story of our lives and He will be amazing if we let Him.